agapas/3d-print-toolbox-modified/README.md

 ### Blender version:
 Tested on Blender 2.80 Release Candidate 3 (windows64).
-If you need version for Blender 2.79 or older, check the link: [Version for Blender 2.79](https://github.com/agapas/3d-print-toolbox-modified-blender2.79)
+If you need version for Blender 2.79 or older, check the link: [3d-print-toolbox-modified-blender2.79](https://github.com/agapas/3d-print-toolbox-modified-blender2.79)

+### More info:
 Images below display original '3D Print Toolbox' (image on the left) and current modified version (image on the right):

 <p align="middle">